Photograph: John Collier, Questa 1943 FSA/OWI, archived at the Library of Congress.

 At this time, the walk hosts eight informational signs at key historical or cultural viewpoints.
 Signs share histories and memories, while the beautified trail of Phase Two will encourage exercise and enjoyment for our community and visitors.

 Future landscaping work will create roadside walking areas or markings and, where needed, a physical trail itself.
-Final signs will incorporate historic images and quotes from community members and include a QR code to link with complete oral histories cached online.
-The trail will be enhanced by reproductions of historic (and recent) photographs serving as public art and visual anthropology.
+Final signs will incorporate historic images and quotes from community members with complete oral histories cached online.
+The trail will be enhanced by reproductions of historic (and more recent) photographs serving as public art and visual anthropology.